MariuszCS/image_processing/README.md

 # image_processing
-The image processing project for autonomic forklifts.
+The image processing project for detecting lines.

-#More info will be added!